paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md

   (D) The term “operating costs” means expenses incurred by a recipient providing housing under this subsection with respect to the administration, maintenance, repair, and security of such housing and utilities, fuel, furnishings, and equipment for such housing.

 ### Statutory Notes

-#### Amendment of Subsections (c) and (g)
-Pub.
-L. 117–328, div.
-AA, title VI, § 601(f), (h), Dec.
-29, 2022, 136 Stat.
-5548, provided that, effective two years after Dec.
-29, 2022, this section is amended—

-(1) in subsection (c)—

-(A) in paragraph (2), by striking “and” at the end;

-(B) in paragraph (3), by striking the period at the end and inserting “; and”; and

-(C) by adding at the end the following:

-“(4) that such housing shall contain qualifying smoke alarms that are installed in accordance with applicable codes and standards published by the International Code Council or the National Fire Protection Association and the requirements of the National Fire Protection Association Standard 72, or any successor standard, in each level and in or near each sleeping area in such dwelling unit, including in basements but excepting crawl spaces and unfinished attics, and in each common area in a project containing such a dwelling unit.”; and

-(2) in subsection (g)—

-(A) in paragraph (3) by striking “and” at the end;

-(B) in paragraph (4), by striking the period at the end and inserting a semicolon; and

-(C) by adding at the end the following:

-“(5) the term ‘smoke alarm’ has the meaning given the term ‘smoke detector’ in [section 2225(d) of title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2225/d&num=0&edition=prelim); and

-“(6) the term ‘qualifying smoke alarm’ means a smoke alarm that—

-“(A) in the case of a dwelling unit built before December 29, 2022, and not substantially rehabilitated after December 29, 2022—

-“(i)(I) is hardwired; or

-“(II) uses 10-year non rechargeable, nonreplaceable primary batteries and—

-“(aa) is sealed;

-“(bb) is tamper resistant; and

-“(cc) contains silencing means; and

-“(ii) provides notification for persons with hearing loss as required by the National Fire Protection Association Standard 72, or any successor standard; or

-“(B) in the case of a dwelling unit built or substantially rehabilitated after December 29, 2022, is hardwired.”

-See 2022 Amendment notes below.

 #### References in Text
 Reorganization Plan Numbered 14 of 1950, referred to in subsec. (f), is set out in the Appendix to Title 5, Government Organization and Employees.